 In our Skillshare review for 2018, we look at whether a Skillshare membership makes sense from the point of view of a student and a teacher…

-Not many people know you can get a 100% free Skillshare account by going through the signup process, but not entering credit card details.
+Not many people know you can get a 100% free Skillshare account by going through the signup process, but not entering credit card details (watch our walkthrough video, here).
 With the free account, you can take any of the thousands of free classes at Skillshare, and redeem free access links to premium classes given out by teachers.

 Getting a free account may make sense to you, or you could take advantage of the current “3 months for 99c” offer to become an immediate premium member which unlocks access to the full catalogue of 18,000 classes on Skillshare.